 Once verified, you can fill in all the necessary details and check how your listing is doing.
 You can even get regular insights to see how many impressions, clicks, and subscribers your listing got over a period.
 It’s a great way of getting a feel for how your business is perceived by Google and customers alike.

 Keep in mind that Google My Business (or Google Business Profile) is not the catch-all tool for your local SEO.
 It has to work in tandem with your on- and off-site SEO efforts.
 You won’t climb the charts if your profile is inaccurate, but you also won’t reach the top without a well-optimized site and localized content.
 These things go hand in hand.

 Google My Business uses many factors to determine rankings for businesses.
 We’ll highlight the three most important ones:

 Relevance determines how well your business fits the search intent of the customer.
-Is your focus identical to what the customer needs or are you a bit opaque about what your business does?
-Vagueness doesn’t rank.
+Is your focus identical to what the customer needs, or are you a bit opaque about what your company does?
+Vagueness doesn’t rank or sell.
 Be as clear as you can be and keep your focus.
 That way Google knows what people can expect from you and will be more inclined to show your business in the search results.

 Proximity is a well-known factor for ranking local businesses.
 And quite logical when you think about it.
 You can’t rank in a local search for (dentist New Jersey) when you have located your company in Manhattan.
 The exact way Google determines which businesses to show in a local search is unknown, and it can be pretty hard to rank in a given area.
 The other factors play a significant role as well.
-It helps not just to say you are located in a particular area, but also to show it by creating local-oriented content around your business on your site.
+It helps to say you are located in a particular area and show it by creating local-oriented content around your business on your site.
 Google uses what’s known about the location of the searcher to present the most relevant local businesses.